𝐀𝐫𝐞 𝐀𝐫𝐚𝐛𝐬 𝐭𝐡𝐞 𝐦𝐚𝐬𝐭𝐞𝐫 𝐫𝐚𝐜𝐞 𝐢𝐧 𝐈𝐬𝐥𝐚𝐦?

 Source: Ṣaḥīḥ al-Bukhārī 3544, Grade: Sahih

-Most the distinguished Muslim jurists in the early generations were freed slaves or non-Arabs.
+Most of the distinguished Muslim jurists in the early generations were freed slaves or non-Arabs.
 Famous scholars, such as Muhammad ibn Sireen, Tawus, Al-Bukhari, Al-Ghazali, and many others, were of non-Arab descent, yet their scholarly contribution to Islam was greater than the vast majority of ethnic Arabs.

 Some people who harness the classical discourse of ‘Arab virtue’ today have employed it towards evil ends by citing mere snippets from an otherwise nuanced discussion.
 They have perverted the reason that these scholars even discussed it at all.